ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 ## Conclusion

-A lot of what I find exciting about WebGL is finding ways to take tasks that are slow and making them fast enough to feel interactive.
-In this article, I explained how you can achieve real-time manipulable 3D graphs by positioning that graph's vertices on the GPU in a vertex shader.
-Hopefully it was interesting to you!
+In this article, I explained how you can achieve real-time manipulable 3D graphs by positioning vertices in a vertex shader.
+More generally, generating shaders at runtime is a powerful method of building realtime-interactive applications and something I plan to explore more deeply.

+Hopefully this was interesting to you!
 If you have thoughts or comments, let me know below.
 Also, as a thank you for reading, here is a cool graph :D

 <div class="gifContainer">
   <a href="https://www.curvegrapher.com/#v=0&eq=z%20%3D%20sin(atan(sin(x)%20cos(y)%20p))&hi=0&va=p~2.24~-3.00~3.00~0&c=-9.60%2C11.93%2C10.18%7D&l=0.00~1.00~0.00~1.00" target="_blank" style="text-align: center; text-decoration: none;">